Youssef-001/InventoryHub/README.md

 # InventoryHub

-InventoryHub is a Node.js-based inventory management application that allows you to efficiently track and manage your products using PostgreSQL for data storage.
-The app provides a simple interface to perform CRUD (Create, Read, Update, Delete) operations on your inventory.
+InventoryHub is a Node.js-based application for managing your video game collection.
+It allows users to track and manage their games, including details such as title, platform, release year, and more.
+Using PostgreSQL as the database, the app provides a simple and efficient way to catalog your games.

 ## Features
-- **Manage Inventory**: Add, update, or remove products from your inventory.
+- **Game Management**: Add, update, or remove games in your collection.
-- **Product Management**: View and manage product details such as stock, prices, and descriptions.
+- **Game Details**: Store information like title, platform, release year, genre, and status.
-- **Dynamic User Interface**: Uses EJS for rendering dynamic pages.
+- **PostgreSQL Database**: Efficient relational database management for storing game data.
-- **PostgreSQL Database**: Reliable relational database management system.
+- **Dynamic UI**: Rendered using EJS for dynamic, interactive pages.

 ## Technologies Used
 - **Backend**: Node.js, Express